 I have shared many times how I am compiling a national database on free places to camp or boondock in anticipation of that day when my wife and I have the opportunity to RV to the Midwest and East Coast.
 I have also shared how the farther east you travel, the more difficult it is […]

 Those of you that follow this blog on a regular basis know that I am all about free camping and boondocking.
 I have encountered many RVers that feel free camping and boondocking opportunities are only available in the western United States where there is an abundance of federal public land.
 While I agree that the […]

 Every boondocker has their favorite out-of-the-way campsites.
 Sometimes it is nice to shake things up and try a new spot.
-There are several websites out there that help adventure-seekers find good campsites, such as RV Park Reviews and Freecampsites.net.
-Most public lands (USFS or BLM) offer free dispersed camping as well, although some established campgrounds […]
+There are several websites out there that help adventure-seekers find good campsites, such as Campground Reviews and Freecampsites.net.
+Most public lands (USFS or BLM) offer free dispersed camping as well, although some established campgrounds on […]

 Those that regularly follow my adventures on this blog know that I am all about free places to camp and lesser known places to explore.
 How have I driven past (literally within a half mile) the free Liberty Campground for all of my life without checking it out is a mystery.
 The campground is named […]

 Many RVers would rather boondock for free than stay in a campground or resort.
 Most BLM areas, national forests, and national parks allow dispersed free camping for up to fourteen days at a time, and while you will need to supply your own power and water, you can save a ton of money on campground […]

 This is the time of year that many people’s attention turns toward making changes or renewing goals.
 There are a variety of free online help options that can assist in achieving your resolutions from wherever you may be exploring.
 Here are five favorites that will help keep you motivated.
 If your resolution is to read […]